Biden bans drilling in Alaskan refuge due to climate crisis

 The Biden administration has banned oil and gas drilling in the Arctic National Wildlife Refuge, a place of intense natural beauty and deep cultural signifance to Alaska Natives.

-President Joe Biden released a statement on Tuesday confirming that he would cancel all remaining oil and gas leases issued under the Trump administration in the region.
+President Joe Biden released a statement on Tuesday confirming that he would cancel all remaining oil and gas leases issued under the Trump administration in the Arctic refuge, noting that “we have a responsibility to protect this treasured region for all ages”.

 The climate crisis, driven by the burning of fossil fuels, is warming the Arctic more than twice as fast as the rest of the world.

-The president said that the move would protect more than 13 million acres in the Western Arctic, conserving lands and wildlife, while honoring “the culture, history, and enduring wisdom of Alaska Natives who have lived on these lands since time immemorial”.
+The president also announced the protection of more than 13 million acres in the Western Arctic, to help conserve lands and wildlife, while honoring “the culture, history, and enduring wisdom of Alaska Natives who have lived on these lands since time immemorial”.

+The seven leases, part of a sale in the dwindling days of the Trump era, were cancelled by the Department of Interior who said that the sales were legally flawed.

+Interior Secretary Deb Haaland said that her decision means “no one will have rights to drill for oil in one of the most sensitive landscapes on earth”.

 Environmentalists applauded the decision with WWF calling it “a monumental step in the right direction”.